All Episodes

 He's saying we need to be less tolerant of our own voters, those in the South.

-He says not everybody comes from the same constituency as a majority white homogenous district in the South, where all people care about is keeping their guns and taxes.
+He says not everybody comes from the same constituency as a majority white homogenous district in the South where all people care about is keeping their guns and taxes.

 Now, Rich Bond sounds exactly like Howard Dean when he says this.

-Now, I believe that Rich Bond said it, and I believe he thinks it, and I think a lot of the other elite, country club, blue blood, you know, the old stereotype of the rich Republican fat cat smoking a cigar.
+Now, I believe that Rich Bond said it, and I believe he thinks it, and I think a lot of the other elite, country club, blue blood, the old stereotype of the rich Republican fat cat smoking a cigar, those people are largely Democrats now, but the Republicans still have their elite.

 And Rich Bond is typified.